EricGebhart/Simple_Process_REPL/README.md

 That's it. words strings and numbers separated by spaces.
 Commands are separated by a blank line and can be formatted with whitespace in any way, as long as the lines are contiguous.

-#### Oh, well almost.
-There is this thing, the *from* commands take a `from:` keyword. so `as/set-in-from foo bar from: foo baz`
-Will copy the contents from foo/baz to foo/bar in the Application state.

-Slashes '/' are valid characters in names.
-It's not special in the grammar, but it is when looking up SPR symbols.
-The / is what denotes the namespace path for the functions.
-So if we want to use _msg_ in the _ui_ namespace we would write it like this.

-`ui/msg "hello"`

-A complication of this, is that namespaces are still stupid, they don't know where they are, and therefore the namespace must always be specified on commands even when inside the namespace.
-It's a pain point, but it's not bad.
-The thing that nags me is that the namespace name can be arbitrary.
-Therefore, this is brittle.

 ## A few batteries included so far.